All Episodes

 Maybe it is around.

-Have a check world.
+I have a check world.

-And I was checking the other day, and I was gonna go to New York and I was looking at the temperature, and it was a two-degree difference in those two uh uh uh uh I thought the temperature was official.
+And I was checking the other day, and I was going to go to New York, and I was looking at the temperature, and it was a two-degree difference.

-I thought we had an official temperature, and it it's not it wasn't because time of day, but they take it because they change them every hour.
+And it wasn't because time of day, but they take it because they change them every hour.

 And it's not.

-It turns out that the numbers that NASA reported and calculated that year have been are wrong, and it's just a bunch of bloggers who found this out.
+It turns out that the numbers that NASA reported and calculated that year are wrong.

-But you know there's an agenda inside there.
+But you know, there's an agenda inside there.

 Turns out that the warmest year on record is 1934.